telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-charts.md

 The page contains a date range selector that can be used to choose whether to view a day, week, month, or year of data.
 This selector is represented by a [Kendo UI ListView widget](http://demos.telerik.com/kendo-ui/web/listview/index.html).
 The main graph is represented by a [Kendo UI Chart widget](http://demos.telerik.com/kendo-ui/dataviz/overview/index.html).

-The example below demonstrates the HTML that is used.
+The following example demonstrates the HTML that is used.

 ###### Example